-With the MASSIVE announcement that Sir Macca himself will be back performing live in Liverpool, Getintothis’ James Elson compiles our top ten tunes from an oft-overlooked post-Beatles career.
+Sir Macca has so had many hits in his glittering career that it’s hard to know where to begin, Getintothis’ James Elson compiles our top ten tunes from an oft-overlooked post-Beatles career.

-Paul McCartney rolls into town on May 28 with a set full of well-known hits, but how many of these will be post-Beatles songs?
+When Paul McCartney rolls into town he comes with a set full of well-known hits, but how many of these will be post-Beatles songs?

 Almost in inverse proportion of the goodwill and awe directed towards The Beatles canon is even a simple awareness for what Paul McCartney achieved afterwards.
 The strength and depth of his Wings/solo back catalogue, along with it’s commercial success, is a big reason for his longevity as a touring artist.
-Were it not for these songs he might not be in Liverpool in a couple of months’ time.
+Were it not for these songs he might not have become as successful as he is.
 Here are ten of the best and a few extra thrown in.

 10. Maybe I’m Amazed from McCartney (1970)